 All employees are paid by electronic payroll deposit.
 Paychecks are electronically deposited into an account at a bank of the employee's choice.
 An employee's pay is available on the pay date and is not released earlier for any reason.
-Payroll statements and other information are available through the web for employee.
+Payroll statements and other information are available through the Tyler Munis Employee Self Service Portal.